 - Continue the setup process.
 Select the partition you created earlier when you’re asked to create a partition.

-This may be possible, and you’ll find some guides walking you through the process on the web.
-However, it’s not officially supported by Microsoft and we don’t recommend it.
-You’ll gain a very tiny bit of space — less than the 100 MB or 350 MB used by the System Reserved partition — at the cost of potentially messing up your operating system and losing the ability to use BitLocker drive encryption.
+All this is possible, and you’ll find various guides on the web that walk you through the process.
+However, Microsoft does not officially support the technique and we don’t recommend it, either.
+You’ll gain a very tiny bit of space—less than the few hundred MB used by the System Reserved partition—at the cost of potentially messing up your operating system and losing the ability to use BitLocker drive encryption.

 For reference, here’s why you shouldn’t just delete the System Reserved partition.
-We used the GParted partition editor on an Ubuntu live CD to delete the System Reserved partition and made the main Windows 8.1 partition bootable with no attempt at copying the boot files.
+We used the GParted partition editor on an Ubuntu live CD to delete the System Reserved partition, and then made the main Windows system partition bootable with no attempt at copying the boot files.
 We saw a message saying our Boot Configuration Data was missing, and that we’d have to repair our computer with Windows installation media.

-This partition may look like it’s cluttering your drive and wasting space, but it performs important functions and removing it will free up almost no space.
-You should learn to ignore the partition — if you really don’t want it, you should prevent it from being created while installing Windows.
+This partition may look like it’s cluttering your drive and wasting space, but it performs important functions and removing it frees up almost no space.
+It’s best to simply ignore the partition, and if you really don’t want it to be there, prevent it from being created while installing Windows.